urbit/examples/README.md

 Dojo), web pages (built by Ford), applications (run by Gall), and marks and structures that these example Gall apps use.

-The code is both here on Github and now on a desk on an Urbit ship (`~nosnup-nomzod`).
-Now you can just merge the desk over the live network to get our examples and docs onto any of your live urbits.
 Give these a try by following the installation instructions below.

 ## Installation